strangerstudios/pmpro-payfast/readme.txt

 * SECURITY: Improved the way the log file for ITN requests is generated. (@andrewlimaza, @dparker1005)

 = 1.4.1 - 2023-11-30 =
-* REFACTOR: Changed the checkout logo to the new Payfast logo
+* REFACTOR: Changed the checkout logo to the new MPesa logo
 * REFACTOR: Moved to using get_option instead of the pmpro_getOption.

 = 1.4 - 2022-12-01 =
 * ENHANCEMENT: Added better support for MMPU when a member cancels their membership. (@dparker1005)
 * BUG FIX/ENHANCEMENT: Fixed an issue where custom fields were not saving correctly during checkout. (@jarrydlong)
-* BUG FIX: Fix fatal error during ITN service Payfast uses. (@louiswol94)
+* BUG FIX: Fix fatal error during ITN service MPesa uses. (@louiswol94)
 * REFACTOR: Removed redundant code and cleaned up code. (@mircobabini)

 = 1.3.0 - 2021-12-15 =
 * ENHANCEMENT: Set the default order status to "token" instead of "pending".
-* ENHANCEMENT: Hide the Update/Cancel buttons on the membership billing page when PayFast is used.
+* ENHANCEMENT: Hide the Update/Cancel buttons on the membership billing page when MPesa is used.
 * BUG FIX: Fixed fatal error where method was called incorrectly on the membership billing page.
 * BUG FIX: Rename filter in the ITN Handler to prevent conflicts.
-Filter name changed from 'pmpro_ipnhandler_level' to 'pmpro_payfast_itnhandler_level'.
+Filter name changed from 'pmpro_ipnhandler_level' to 'pmpro_mpesa_itnhandler_level'.

 = 1.2 - 2021-02-11 =
 * BUG FIX: Fixed admin notice showing up on all pages in WordPress dashboard when custom trial is set.
 * ENHANCEMENT: Support Subscriptions Delay Add On

 = 1.1 - 2021-01-25 =
-* BUG FIX: Fixed an issue where cancellations inside Paid Memberships Pro weren't cancelling the subscription inside PayFast.
+* BUG FIX: Fixed an issue where cancellations inside Paid Memberships Pro weren't cancelling the subscription inside MPesa.
-* ENHANCEMENT: Moved the location of the 'pmpro_payfast_data' filter to allow proper filtering of data passed to PayFast.
+* ENHANCEMENT: Moved the location of the 'pmpro_mpesa_data' filter to allow proper filtering of data passed to MPesa.

 = 1.0 - 2020-10-21 =
 * BUG FIX: Fixed a fatal error if Paid Memberships Pro (core) plugin was disabled.
 * BUG FIX: Fixed an issue where initial order was showing incorrect amount charged if initial price wasn't the same as the recurring price.
-* BUG FIX: Fixed a PHP warning when creating a new membership level while PayFast was enabled as the active gateway.
+* BUG FIX: Fixed a PHP warning when creating a new membership level while MPesa was enabled as the active gateway.

 = 0.9 - 2020-21-08 =
-* BUG FIX: Hide the PayFast logo on checkout when a discount is applied that sets the level to be free.
+* BUG FIX: Hide the MPesa logo on checkout when a discount is applied that sets the level to be free.
 * ENHANCEMENT: Show warnings within the admin dashboard area when levels contain custom trials, not-supported billing periods.

 = 0.8.5 - 2020-07-20 =
 * BUG FIX: Fixed issue where discount code wasn't removing the recurring payments data correctly.

 = 0.8.4 - 2020-07-06 =
 * BUG FIX: Fixed issue where billing page update link was causing a fatal error.
-Redirect to PayFast login instead.
+Redirect to MPesa login instead.

 = 0.8.3 - 2019-10-16 =
 * BUG FIX: Signature mismatch on recurring payments. (thanks Tauriq Stanley)

 = 0.8.2 - 2019-04-26 =
-* ENHANCEMENT: Prefix all constants to avoid conflict with other PayFast Plugins.
+* ENHANCEMENT: Prefix all constants to avoid conflict with other MPesa Plugins.

 = 0.8.1 =
 * SECURITY: Better sanitization of POST parameters in the ITN hander.
-* BUG FIX/ENHANCEMENT: The PayFast signature is really called PayFast PassPhrase now.
+* BUG FIX/ENHANCEMENT: The MPesa signature is really called MPesa PassPhrase now.

 = 0.8 =
 * Initial release.
-Pluganized from the PayFast PMPro fork.
+Pluganized from the MPesa PMPro fork.
 Includes many bug fixes and improvements.

 == Upgrade Notice ==
 = 1.3.0 =